natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: E_{\infty} = \frac{S(x_b - h_b /m)-W (B+h_b-0.5S)}{B+D+h_b - 0.5 S}
    :label: Rinf

-where :math:`S` is the total water level during the storm, referenced to MSL (please note that we adjust the bathymetry to MSL based on the tide information that you provide us, so **your initial bathymetry profile should be referenced to MLLW**).  :math:`h_b` and :math:`xb` represent the water depth and distance from the shoreline where the offshore wave breaks with a height :math:`H_b`.
-Breaking wave characteristics are computed by applying the wave evolution equation, Equation :eq:`EvolEq`, to an equilibrium profile built from the sediment scale factor we computed from the sediment size at your site (see :ref:`cp-PG`): :math:`h_b = Ax_b^{2/3}`.  :math:`E_{\infty}` is also a function of the foreshore slope :math:`m`, as well as the height and width of the sand berm :math:`B` and :math:`W`, and dune height :math:`D` in the backshore.
+where :math:`S` is the total water level during the storm, referenced to MSL (please note that the model adjusts the bathymetry to MSL based on the tide information provided by the user in the Excel Input spreasdsheet, so **the initial bathymetry profile should be referenced to MLLW**).  :math:`h_b` and :math:`xb` represent the water depth and distance from the shoreline where the offshore wave breaks with a height :math:`H_b`.
+Breaking wave characteristics are computed by applying the wave evolution equation, Equation :eq:`EvolEq`, to an equilibrium profile built from the sediment scale factor corresponding t0 the sediment size at the site (see :ref:`cp-PG`): :math:`h_b = Ax_b^{2/3}`.  :math:`E_{\infty}` is also a function of the foreshore slope :math:`m`, as well as the height and width of the sand berm :math:`B` and :math:`W`, and dune height :math:`D` in the backshore.

 The scale coefficient :math:`\alpha` (:math:`\pi \leq \alpha \leq 2 \pi`) is computed by solving the following equation: